pingcap/docs/tools/troubleshooting-sharding-ddl-locks.md

 2. Run `break-ddl-lock` to specify the DM-worker that is to break the lock forcefully.

-    - Configure `skip` to specify the sharding DDL statement to be skipped.
+    - Specify `skip` to skip the sharding DDL statement.

 3. Run `query-status` to check whether the lock has been successfully broken.